MangDL/MangDL/docs/README.md

     - [ ] Manga Update notifier

+    - [ ] Backupable library with an option to store an offsite backup in [supabase.io](https://supabase.io)

 - [ ] GUI

     - [ ] Reader

 - [ ] MAL / Anilist sync

+- [ ] Fully opt-in 99% configureable (mostly opinionated) analytics for new and some sampled features

 ### Side Quests